 The proposed program will directly affect department (TLES) resources.
 Because the proposed program is a year-round program, alternative scheduling and summer contracts will be necessary for some secondary education faculty.
-ED4200 is a recommended undergraduate course offered only in Spring.
-Teacher candidates can take this course prior to being admitted into the program.
+ED6320 is offered only in Fall semester because the foundational coursework occurs prior to the methodological and clinical coursework.
+Thus, certain faculty may need to be on an alternative schedule.
 The proposed program will require a different advising structure than we currently use.
 Undergraduate advisors in CAS will need to be trained on the proposed program and will need to advise undergraduate students in such a way that they can pass the requisite MTTC subject area exam(s).
 CEHD advisors will also need training on the proposed program and the workflow processes to communicate with GPSTC director and/or faculty.
 The current university resources (equipment, space, technology, and library holdings) should be sufficient to support the proposed course.